 For the vast majority of my adult life, I have been alone.
-I’ve only ever had two boyfriends, the first of whom was not very nice; the second of whom became my husband and taught me what love was.
-In between the two, I dated quite a bit in the (seemingly necessary) search for love.
+I’ve only ever had one “real” boyfriend (after having briefly dated a not-nice man).
+That boyfriend became my husband and taught me what love was.
+Before meeting my husband, I dated quite a bit in the (seemingly necessary) search for love.
 I had countless first dates and maybe a dozen second dates.
 I can count on one hand the number of third dates.
 I was picky.
 I knew what I was looking for in a partner and I wasn’t about to waste my time with someone I knew wasn’t for me.

 But I was adamant that I would rather be alone than be with someone I didn’t love.